Supplies you will need:

 2. After the sheet is completely covered in tissue paper squares, let it dry completely.

-Once dry, turn the paper over and use a ruler to help draw three triangles on the back.
-My Kindergartner and 2nd Grader were able to complete this step on their own with a little assistance.
+3. Once dry, turn the paper over and use a ruler to help draw three triangles on the back.
+They don’t have to be all the same size.
+I think it looks great with them all different sizes.
+My Kindergartner and 2nd Grader were able to complete this step on their own.
 Then cut out your triangles.

-To make the background for our artwork, we all cut snow hills out of white cardstock paper and glued them on to a blue sheet of paper.
-Then we were able to glue the triangle trees on top of the hills.
+4. Cut snow hills out of your full sheet of white cardstock paper and glue them onto a dark blue sheet of cardstock paper.
+Then glue your triangle trees on top of the hills.

-To finish our artwork, we cut brown tree trunks out of paper and glued them to our trees, and then used white hole punched circles as snow (such a fantastic idea from Pams Drawing Board).
-Below is Andrew's artwork pictured (2nd grade).
+5. To finish your artwork, cut brown tree trunks out of brown paper and glue them to your trees.
+Also, glue white hole punched circles as snow all over your paper.
 They all turned out so festive and beautiful!

-And here is Lila's completed project (age 2).
+Here is my 2-year old’s completed project below.
 I cut out all the pieces for her but she glued them down on the paper where she wanted.
-For the snow, I added glue dots all over the page and she was in charge of putting a snowflake on each glue dot.
+For the snow, I added dots of glue all over the page and she was in charge of putting a snowflake on each glue dot.
 I love how the project is versatile for so many different ages and how beautiful and unique they all turned out.